School Science Lessons

 Use it to cover the floor of the aquarium to a depth of 3 cm.

-s and weigh down the roots with stones.
+Plant water plants and weigh down the roots with stones.

-Add coarse sand - gravel and stones for hiding places.
+Add coarse sand, gravel and stones for hiding places.

-To reduce cloudiness - fill with a slow stream of water falling on a sheet of cardboard and leave to stand for a day or two until clear.
+To reduce cloudiness, fill with a slow stream of water falling on a sheet of cardboard and leave to stand for a day or two until clear.

 If many water weeds are present aerating by pumps is not needed.